woodcrafty/PyETo/docs/overview.rst

 ------------
 Thornthwaite
 ------------
-This method estimates monthly PET using only minimum, maximum and mean monthly temperature, and latitude.
+This method estimates monthly PET using only mean monthly temperature and monthly mean daylight hours (which can be calculated from latitude).